Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/two-pointer-technique.md

 ### Double Input Pointers

-This pointer type is interesting since it involves two linear inputs with a single pointer on each,
+This pointer type is interesting,
+Since it involves two linear inputs, with a single pointer on each,
 Rather than a single input with two pointers.

 A common example of this would be the “merge” part of the Merge Sort algorithm,